After a probe runs, results open in the Probe Inspector. This is where you review visual differences between the Figma design and the live webpage.

 - Diff — pixel-level visual differences highlighted

-Navigate issues and versions
+Navigate findings and versions

-Use the Issues panel to:
+Use the Findings panel to:

-- filter issues by category
+- filter Properties findings by category

 Use the Versions panel to: